djconnolly27/TrailBlazer/docs/index.md

 ## Features:
 Trail Blazer allows a user to click a location on a map and provide a desired distance and then finds and displays a nonoverlapping route that meets the user's criteria on a map.
 Test is out for yourself by following the instructions found [here](run.md).

+## The Team
+Trail Blazer was developed by three first year students at Olin College of Engineering as a final project for their Software Design course during the spring of 2018.
+Read more about the team [here](team.md).